SSA recognizes the importance of students and international participation at Annual Meetings.

 - The ESC/SSA Travel Grant is available to anyone traveling from a member-state of the European Seismological Commission.
 This grant is provided under a cooperative agreement between SSA and ESC.
 Click here to see the list of ESC member-states.

 Applications are accepted each year, starting 1 November and due by 30 November at 5 p.m.
 Pacific.
 Travel grants cover the cost of meeting registration and provide a modest cash award.
+All grant recipients must submit a first-authored abstract and present their work in either an oral or poster session at the meeting.
 Only one application per institution may be awarded.

 Review a Sample Application [4 MB].